What are the Australia visa requirements?

 7. The applicants for the student and training visa must demonstrate their proficiency in the English language.

-1. Age Limit: Most Australia work visas are age-restricted.
+1. Age Limit: Most Australian work visas are age-restricted.
 Applicants for the Regional Sponsor Migration Scheme, for example, must be under 45 years of age, and applicants for Skilled migration visas must be under 50 years of age.

 2. Qualifications and work experiences of the applicants